Random integers & decimals

 Practical uses

-• Giveaways & raffles — pick a winner from ticket numbers or entries.
+• Giveaways & raffles — winner from ticket numbers or entries.

-Lower and upper limits are inclusive.
-Single Number mode supports very large ranges (e.g. 1 to 10500).
-In List/Advanced you can request up to 1000 numbers.
-For integers, turning off “Allow duplicates” draws without replacement—each value appears at most once until the range is exhausted, so count cannot exceed the number of integers in your range.
-Decimals are always drawn independently; “Allow duplicates” applies only to integer mode.
+Lower and upper bounds are inclusive.
+Single Number mode supports very large integer ranges.
+In list mode you can request up to 1000 values.
+With integers and duplicates off, draws are without replacement until the range is exhausted (count cannot exceed the number of integers in range).
+Decimals are independent draws; the duplicate toggle applies only to integer list mode.

 Random Number Generator: Integers, Decimals & Cryptographically Secure